Quick Service Guide 401

 For parcels, length is the measurement of the longest dimension and girth is the distance around the thickest part (perpendicular to the length).

-Except for Parcel Post and Parcel Select, no mailpiece may measure more than 108 inches in length and girth combined.
-Parcel Post and Parcel Select pieces measuring over 108 inches but not more than
+Except for Standard Post and Parcel Select, no mailpiece may measure more than 108 inches in length and girth combined.
+Standard Post and Parcel Select pieces measuring over 108 inches but not more than

 Machinable Parcels (401.1.5)